Civil Law for the victims of death and injury

 - Your relationship to the deceased or injured person.

-- You have to demonstrate that you suffered a mental injury such as stress or depression from the sudden and unexpected shock.
+- You have to demonstrate that you suffered a psychiatric condition such as stress or depression from the sudden and unexpected shock.

 - You have to be present at the scene or more or less immediately afterwards to be able to qualify for any award of compensation for nervous shock.